cvoter/website-research-group/content/project/2022_EquitableGSI/index.md

 ---
 # EDIT THIS info, plus markdown section below the front matter
 # Name the project
-title: "Effective and Equitable Green Stormwater Infrastructure"
+title: "Green Stormwater Infrastructure: Designing for Hydrologic & Community Effectiveness"
 # Add a one-sentence summary/overview of this project
-summary: "Explorations of how to optimize the adoption of green stormwater infrastructure for both hydrologic performance and community preferences"
+summary: "How can we optimize the adoption of green stormwater infrastructure for both hydrologic performance and community preferences?"
 # VERY IMPORTANT: list contributors exactly as their names appear in the person's Author page (e.g., Carolyn B. Voter, Rachel Zobel)
 authors:
 - Rachel Zobel